ibexa/documentation-developer/docs/commerce/checkout/customize_checkout.md

 For more information, see [Checkout API](checkout_api.md).

-## Add checkout stage
+## Add checkout step

-By default [[= product_name =]] comes with a multi-step checkout process, which you can expand by adding steps.
+By default, [[= product_name =]] comes with a multi-step checkout process, which you can expand by adding steps.
 For example, if you were creating a project for selling theater tickets, you could add a step that allows users to select their seats.

 ### Define workflow

 You can create workflow definitions in the `config/packages/ibexa.yaml` file.
-Each workflow definition consists of a series of stages as well as a series of transitions between the stages.
+Each workflow definition consists of a series of steps as well as a series of transitions between the steps.

-To create a new workflow, for example, `seat_selection_checkout`, modify the default workflow that comes with the storefront module, by adding a  `select_seat` stage.
+To create a new workflow, for example, `seat_selection_checkout`, modify the default workflow that comes with the storefront module, by adding a  `seat_selected` step.

 ``` yaml hl_lines="3 15"
 [[= include_file('code_samples/front/shop/checkout/config/packages/ibexa.yaml', 25, 27) =]] [[= include_file('code_samples/front/shop/checkout/config/packages/ibexa.yaml', 103, 120) =]] [[= include_file('code_samples/front/shop/checkout/config/packages/ibexa.yaml', 23, 24) =]]